 An Educational Experience Unlike Any Other

-With three hours to prepare, teams of four students analyze and evaluate unpublished business cases using the skills, knowledge and experience they have acquired from their respective MBA curricula.
-Students rely on their own abilities and limited use of Microsoft office softwares, with no access to the internet.
-The final product is a simple presentation in PowerPoint which demonstrates the students’ ability to dig into the problem and develop a feasible solution.
-Once preparation is complete, they present their strategic solutions and a detailed plan of action to a panel of senior business executives.
-More than 250 senior business executives serve as judges, using their unique backgrounds, experience and perspectives to critically assess the participants’ presentations.
+With three hours to prepare, teams of four students analyze and evaluate unpublished business cases using the skills, knowledge and experience they have acquired from their respective MBA curriculum.
+Students rely on their own abilities and limited use of Microsoft office software, with no access to the internet.
+The final product is a presentation in PowerPoint format whereby students’ demonstrate their ability to dig into a problem and develop a feasible solution.

+The students then present their detailed plan of action to a panel of senior business executives.
+More than 250 executives serve as judges, using their unique backgrounds, experience and perspectives to critically assess the participants’ presentations.
 Teams are judged on creativity, insight, substance and plausibility of implementation.